 We break ground almost every day here at Hillwood, planting, turning, and cultivating the gardens to maintain them to the pristine standards set by founder Marjorie Merriweather Post for the enjoyment of future generations.
 In the coming weeks, groundbreaking of another sort will begin on a special project that will enable Hillwood to elevate the standards for collections care and storage, better contribute to research in the field, and inspire and educate the public as Post envisioned.

-Centrally located in existing spaces that will be renovated and repurposed, the Collections & Research Center and the Dina Merrill Pavilion will extend our efforts to engage a broad public and share Hillwood's distinct and important archival and research materials.
+Centrally located in existing spaces that will be renovated and repurposed, the Dina Merrill Pavilion and the Collections & Research Center will extend our efforts to engage a broad public and share Hillwood's distinct and important archival and research materials.

 Located adjacent to the visitor center and accessible from the parking deck by elevator and stairwell, the Collections & Research Center will house a new space for the library and archives, collections storage, and a facilities workshop.